gabrielsroka/OktaAPI.psm1/README.md

 # OktaAPI.psm1
-Call Okta API from PowerShell -- unofficial code.
+Call the Okta API from PowerShell -- unofficial code.

 This module provides a very thin wrapper around the [Okta API](https://developer.okta.com/docs/reference/).
 It converts to/from JSON.
-It supports [pagination](https://developer.okta.com/docs/reference/api-overview/#pagination) of objects and allows you to check [rate limits](https://developer.okta.com/docs/reference/rate-limits).
+It supports [pagination](https://developer.okta.com/docs/reference/api-overview/#pagination) of objects and allows you to check [rate limits](https://developer.okta.com/docs/reference/rate-limits/).

 It assumes you are familiar with the Okta API and using REST.